Fed-fuelled dollar forces rival currencies onto back foot

 At 0810 GMT, the dollar index was up 0.01% at 91.887.

-The greenback is also on track for a 0.4% rise against the yen , which sat at 110.02 per dollar after hitting an 11-week low of 110.82.
-It was little moved by the Bank of Japan keeping its main policy settings steady, as expected. read more
+The greenback is also on track for a 0.4% rise against the yen, which sat at 110.02 per dollar after hitting an 11-week low of 110.82.
+It was little moved by the Bank of Japan keeping its main policy settings steady, as expected.

-Meanwhile the Australian dollar struck its lowest since December at $0.7508 and the Kiwi fell to its weakest since April at $0.6982 , defying eye-popping reports on Australian jobs and New Zealand growth this week.
+Meanwhile the Australian dollar struck its lowest since December at $0.7508 and the Kiwi fell to its weakest since April at $0.6982, defying eye-popping reports on Australian jobs and New Zealand growth this week.
+[AUD/]

 While the plots are not commitments and have a poor track record of predicting rates, the sudden shift was a shock that has also reverberated through the bond market and metal prices.